Telus added 150,000 new mobile customers in Q3, records best results since 2010

 Details in the company’s Q3 results for 2022 reveal 150,000 of the new additions are mobile customers, representing “the best quarterly results since 2010” and an 11 percent increase year over year.
 The reduction of pandemic restrictions and success during the back-to-school period played a role in the increase.

 The company also added 124,000 connected devices.
-The company increased its mobile network revenue by $108 million in the last quarter.
+The company increased its mobile network revenue by $108 million (out of the overall $4.7 billion operating revenues) in the last quarter.
 A growing subscriber base and roaming improvements played a role in the increase.

 “Our robust performance reflects the chemistry of our globally leading broadband networks and customer-centric culture, which enabled our strongest quarter on record,” Darren Entwistle, the company’s president and CEO, said.